-In the ensuing 3 years post IPO, unfavourable regulatory changes in New Zealand adversely impacted Quantum, one of Intueri’s subsidiary colleges that trained second chance learners, primarily of Maori and Pacific Island origin.
-Furthermore, tougher immigration rules targeting students of Asian descent in particular were introduced which curtailed the growth lever buoying the other colleges in New Zealand.
-Meanwhile in Australia, an abrupt tightening of government regulation across the VET sector in the space of 18 months had a material adverse impact on Intueri’s Australian business.
-This led the group to experience significant earnings deterioration and it was ultimately broken up and sold in April 2017.
+In the ensuing three years post-IPO, unfavourable regulatory changes in New Zealand adversely impacted Quantum, one of Intueri’s subsidiary colleges that trained second chance learners, primarily of Maori and Pacific Island origin.
+Furthermore, tougher immigration rules targeting students of Asian descent were introduced, which curtailed the growth lever buoying the other colleges in New Zealand.
+Meanwhile in Australia, an abrupt tightening of government regulation across the VET sector in the space of 18 months had a materially adverse impact on Intueri’s Australian business.
+This led the group to experience significant earnings deterioration, and it was ultimately broken up and sold in April 2017.

-We have learned a number of key lessons from this experience:
+We have learned several key lessons from this experience:

 (1) Minimise exposure to Regulated Training VET models

 Intueri felt the full brunt of this in Australia.
 When Intueri purchased Online Courses Australia (OCA) in February 2014, government policy was highly supportive of private VET providers.
-At the time, generous VET incentives were in place that were introduced by a federal Labor government in 2012 as part of its strategy to drive vocational education.
-This was replicated at state government level especially Victoria, which also had a Labor government at the time.
-With the benefit of hindsight, regulatory settings were too generous as reflected in relatively lax rules around course fee levels (no caps), completion rates (no minimum levels) and other aspects of training delivery.
-As a result, there were a handful of rogue operators that took advantage by overcharging for courses, enrolling unsuitable students and failing to achieve acceptable completion rates.
+At the time, generous VET incentives were in place that were introduced by a federal Labour government in 2012 as part of its strategy to drive vocational education.
+This was replicated at state government level especially in Victoria, which also had a Labour government at the time.
+With the benefit of hindsight, regulatory settings were too generous as reflected in relatively lax rules around course fee levels (no caps), completion rates (no minimum levels), and other aspects of training delivery.
+As a result, there were a handful of rogue operators that took advantage by overcharging for courses, enrolling unsuitable students, and failing to achieve acceptable completion rates.

-Unfortunately, Intueri had a similar experience in New Zealand primarily in relation to Quantum, which was the largest college in the group.
+Unfortunately, Intueri had a similar experience in New Zealand, primarily in relation to Quantum, which was the largest college in the group.
 Before announcing its purchase of Quantum in late February 2014, Intueri’s business was of a similar size from a revenue and profits perspective.
 When it was approached to buy Quantum in September 2013, it was clear that such an acquisition would create by far the largest private VET group in New Zealand.
 As a result of its rescue of and commitment to the earthquake damaged D&A College business in Christchurch and subsequent purchases of other VET colleges in New Zealand, Arowana had always maintained a cordial and open relationship with the key education regulators in New Zealand.
-The TEC (Tertiary Education Commission) and NZQA (NZ Qualifications Authority) had been engaged regularly and they had been consistent, commercial and forthright in our dealings with them, as we were also.
-As part of its ongoing engagement with the TEC in particular, Arowana had been informed by the TEC that the two issues that it was particularly sensitive towards were (i) excessive use of gearing – which we did not engage in and (ii) foreign ownership – and they considered Arowana to be a foreign owner.
+The TEC (Tertiary Education Commission) and NZQA (NZ Qualifications Authority) had been engaged regularly and they had been consistent, commercial, and forthright in our dealings, just as we were with them.
+As part of our ongoing engagement with the TEC, Arowana had been informed by the TEC that the two issues that it was particularly sensitive towards were (i) excessive use of gearing, which we did not engage in, and (ii) foreign ownership, which they considered Arowana as such.

 Our due diligence process was typically rigorous (or so we thought) and encompassed the following elements:

 What we thought was a very robust due diligence process was however not enough to mitigate against what ultimately unfolded.
-We were perhaps naïve to rely on what a government regulatory body says directly in a face to face meeting nor should we have placed reliance on the comprehensive audit report issued by the regulatory body on the Quantum business just 2 months prior to the acquisition.
-Despite conducting 2 rounds of rigorous due diligence involving external accountants, auditors and lawyers as well as having an industry expert consultant who formerly worked for a NZ regulator, this was ultimately not enough.
+We were perhaps naïve to rely on what a government regulatory body says directly in a face-to-face meeting, nor should we have placed reliance on the comprehensive audit report issued by the regulatory body on the Quantum business just two months prior to the acquisition.
+Despite conducting two rounds of rigorous due diligence involving external accountants, auditors, and lawyers as well as having an industry expert consultant who formerly worked for a NZ regulator, this was ultimately not enough.

-Following some negative articles in NZ’s financial press in 2015 including one criticising NZ’s education regulators in relation to Quantum, the TEC commissioned Deloitte in November 2015 to undertake a forensic investigation into Intueri and Quantum.
-Deloitte conducted an extensive range of interviews including of present and past board and staff members of Arowana, Intueri and Quantum.
+Following some negative articles in NZ’s financial press in 2015, including one criticising NZ’s education regulators in relation to Quantum, the TEC commissioned Deloitte in November 2015 to undertake a forensic investigation into Intueri and Quantum.
+Deloitte conducted an extensive range of interviews including present and past board and staff members of Arowana, Intueri, and Quantum.
 Deloitte delivered its draft report to the TEC in September 2016, but the final report was only released the week before Christmas 2017.
-It is to be noted that both the FMA (Financial Markets Authority) and the Serious Fraud Office (SFO) of New Zealand had also been called into action to investigate the IPO of Intueri and its acquisition of Quantum; the former did not raise any material issues and the latter's investigation was dropped.
+It is to be noted that both the FMA (Financial Markets Authority) and the Serious Fraud Office (SFO) of New Zealand had also been called into action to investigate the IPO of Intueri and its acquisition of Quantum.
+The former did not raise any material issues while the latter's investigation was dropped.

 While our Intueri experience demonstrates that minimising exposure to Regulated Training VET businesses is prudent, we are not suggesting that they are categorically un-investable.
 In fact, there is an optimal time to invest in such businesses.
 This moment in time is what we call the “plateau of overregulation” which forms part of the regulatory dialectic cycle (see diagram below).
 It is when regulations have been tightened too much and overreached.

 In such times, VET businesses can potentially be purchased at “out of favour” valuation multiples that overcompensate for the regulatory risk.
-Subsequently, what tends to happen is that the regulatory overreach is adjusted within 2 to 3 years and operating conditions normalise.
+Subsequently, what tends to happen is that the regulatory overreach is adjusted within two to three years, and operating conditions normalise.
 In short, opportunities can present themselves to purchase these types of VET businesses at trough valuation multiples on trough earnings.

 As we have seen from the Part II discussion on VET models, the “gold standard” is the dual VET model practised in Switzerland.
 The reason for its success is the heavy involvement of employers in curriculum design and teaching delivery.
-Importantly, the delivery is primarily through on the job workplace training and this ensures skills taught are relevant.
-Some VET courses lend themselves better to this type of delivery model because they are more tactile in nature; such as carpentry, traffic control and hairdressing.
+Importantly, the delivery is primarily through on-the-job workplace training, and this ensures that the skills taught are relevant.
+Some VET courses lend themselves better to this type of delivery model because they are more tactile in nature, such as carpentry, traffic control, and hairdressing.
 However, in a Regulated Training ecosystem, politics can inadvertently or deliberately prevent such a delivery model being effective in practice.
 For example, Intueri owned the largest hairdressing college in the country.
 Hairdressing businesses routinely complained about the lack of suitably qualified staff, which could have been solved by hairdressing trainees undertaking training on the job.
-But long standing political rivalry between government regulated training colleges and an industry driven apprentice training body stymied this from happening systematically.
+But long-standing political rivalry between government regulated training colleges and an industry-driven apprentice training body stymied this from happening systematically.

 (3) Focus on larger addressable markets with diversity of skills shortages and deep management talent pools

-We believe however that this is a window into the future of skills gaps―skills shortages will rapidly manifest but will tend to have a shorter half-life mirroring that of shorter industry and company lifecycles, thanks to an ever increasing pace of technological disruption.
-A VPET business will not be able to survive let alone scale by focusing on one or two skills areas, but must instead have a portfolio of skills that it covers and trains for.
+We believe however that this is a window into the future of skills gaps―skills shortages will rapidly manifest but will tend to have a shorter half-life mirroring that of shorter industry and company lifecycles, thanks to the ever-increasing pace of technological disruption.
+A VPET business will not be able to survive, let alone scale by focussing on one or two skills areas but must instead have a portfolio of skills that it covers and trains for.
 Furthermore, an effective VPET group will not only need to be adept at predicting future skills gaps but also have a culture of pace to develop courses quickly to train for such skills shortages.
-For example, the International Association of Privacy Professionals (IAPP) estimates that the introduction of the General Data Protection Regulation (GDPR) will trigger a need for more than 75,000 data protection officers (DPOs) globally within the next 2 years.
-This is a brand new role that has been created and defined by GDPR and initially there will be a mad scramble for the very few suitably qualified DPOs that currently exist.
-However, within 3 years, it is likely that most of this skills gap will have been largely filled as companies, VPET businesses and data professionals alike rush to meet the demand.
+For example, the International Association of Privacy Professionals (IAPP) estimates that the introduction of the General Data Protection Regulation (GDPR) will trigger a need for more than 75,000 data protection officers (DPOs) globally within the next two years.
+This is a brand-new role that has been created and defined by GDPR and initially there will be a mad scramble for the very few suitably qualified DPOs that currently exist.
+However, within three years, it is likely that most of this skills gap will have been largely filled as companies, VPET businesses, and data professionals alike rush to meet the demand.
 Interestingly, prior to the introduction of GDPR, Germany and the Philippines were the only countries that had mandatory DPO laws.
 For the Philippines, I believe GDPR is a significant strategic opportunity as it tries to work out how to combat the existential threat to its Business Process Outsourcing (BPO) industry posed by artificial intelligence (both machine learning and deep learning).

 Also, in markets where private VET businesses have only been a relatively recent development, it can be difficult to find suitably qualified general and technical managers who balance strong teaching pedagogy and commercial nous.
 This balance is important to ensure a VET business is delivering strong teaching outcomes in a profitable and sustainable manner.
 If a leadership team is overly focused on quality outcomes and compliance, it can lead to a situation where a business is unprofitable.
-Conversely, if a leadership team is too focused on maximising shareholder profits, this can lead to poor teaching outcomes and/or compliance breaches.
-We experienced these challenges first hand with Intueri where it was compounded by the fact that the group was experiencing strong scale up growth during Arowana’s ownership (which can stretch the best of management teams).
+Conversely, if a leadership team is too focussed on maximising shareholder profits, this can lead to poor teaching outcomes and/or compliance breaches.
+We experienced these challenges firsthand with Intueri where it was compounded by the fact that the group was experiencing strong scaleup growth during Arowana’s ownership (which can stretch the best of management teams).